 USDA Accredited Veterinarians, log in here if you wish to use VEHCS.

 USDA Accredited Veterinarians, help with using VEHCS is available on the VEHCS Help Page.
 To walk yourself through issuing a health certificate in VEHCS, click here.

 NOTE:The printed paper endorsed health certificate must accompany each shipment.
 You can arrange to have your endorsed health certificate returned via pick-up or by mail (a pre-paid, pre-addressed return label must be provided during certificate submission).

 Finland - Summary of Requirements for Live Animals

-Finland is a Member State of the European Union.
-Finland accepts English-only health certificate.
-Health certificates are available for some commodities/species (see below).
-If the certificate for that species or commodity is not listed below, please refer to the European Union page.
+Finland is a Member State of the European Union and accepts English-only health certificates.
+For species/commodities not listed below, please refer to the European Union web page.

 The European Union (EU) has updated all of their harmonized health certificates in accordance with their Animal Health Law.
 The new export health certificates are posted on the EU IRegs.
 Please continue to check the EU IRegs regularly for the most up-to-date information regarding live animal exports to the EU.